-Recommendation #2 - Standards of Service Priority a) Adopt 'desired standards of service' to guide the planning and delivery of future land and facilities for sport and recreation incorporating: &gt; Classification hierarchy &gt; Provision standards &gt; Planning and design criteria Short term b) Adopt the following classification hierarchy for sporting fields: Local - Facility which predominantly serves demand within a local community or suburb.
+Recommendation #2 - Standards of Service Priority a) Adopt 'desired standards of service' to guide the planning and delivery of future land and facilities for sport and recreation incorporating: Classification hierarchy Provision standards Planning and design criteria Short term b) Adopt the following classification hierarchy for sporting fields: Short Term Local - Facility which predominantly serves demand within a local community or suburb.
 High use for social sport or training.
 Very limited inter-club competition.
 District - Facility which serves a cluster of communities/ suburbs with a mix of local training or social use and inter-club completion.
-Regional/LGA Wide - Facility which is used by residents from numerous communities and has a high focus on staging competition for multiple teams.
+Regional/ LGA Wide - Facility which is used by residents from numerous communities and has a high focus on staging competition for multiple teams.
 Also includes facilities which are the only facility for a particular sport within the LGA or are a key location for the staging of competitive events.
-Metropolitan/ State - High quality and high-capacity facility which caters for high level sporting competitions attracting spectators from the greater Sydney metropolitan area, within NSW, and sometimes interstate.
-Short Term c) Adopt the following classification hierarchy for indoor facilities: Local - Typically service a local catchment and used mainly for training purposes.
+Metropolitan/ State - High quality and high-capacity facility which caters for high level sporting competitions attracting spectators from the greater Sydney metropolitan area, within NSW, and sometimes interstate. c) Adopt the following classification hierarchy for indoor facilities: Short Term Local - Typically service a local catchment and used mainly for training purposes.
 Usually single courts, often within a school.
 They are unsuitable for sports court competitions, but could be utilised by martial art groups for training and competitions.
 District - This facility is of a size and location which services a cluster of suburbs, notionally within a 10km radius.
 A minimum of 2 indoor courts, facilities are typically designed to accommodate other elements to maximise viability (eg health and fitness, wellness, food and beverage).
 They may be co-located with aquatic facilities.
 Facilities are suitable for training and competition.
 Regional or Higher Level - Service the LGA as a whole.
 Provide a greater number of courts than a district facility, generally a minimum of 4 courts.
 Cater for higher level competitions and provide spectator seating for major events.
 Can be utilised for other civic functions or events.
-Short Term d) Adopt the following standards for future provision of sport and recreation land: Short Term Be accessible by road, bikeway and public transport An overall supply rate of around 1.37 ha/ 1000 residents (of land that meets provision standards) Min 20ha for regional scale facilities within 30 minutes travel time Min 5ha (preferably 10ha) for district level facilities within 15 minutes travel time.
-Square or circular shape, as opposed to a narrow linear shape, to maximise useability.
-As a rule of thumb no boundary should be less than 150m Direct street frontage to a minimum 50% of the sport park's boundary to promote casual visual surveillance and public access Road frontage to a major collector or higher order road Playing fields and surfaces should not be subject to regular inundation and generally would be expected to achieve immunity of 20% AEP (annual exceedance probability) or greater Land should be free of contamination or hazards such as High Voltage Transmission Lines, land fill, or contaminated waste Land is not situated adjacent to noxious industries or other uses that would be incompatible with high levels of public use • Land is situated and/ or developed so as to minimise residential conflict from noise or light issues. e) Incorporate the following criteria into future planning and design considerations for Short Term sport and recreation land: Where possible, sport land is developed as a precinct or community 'hub' providing for more than one sporting code, to maximise efficiencies from shared infrastructure (i.e. roads, parking, and amenities) Sporting fields and/or courts are designed to regulation standards for the respective sport including the correct orientation, dimensions, installations/ facilities, safety buffers and lighting • Surfaces are to be safe and suitably graded in response to their intended purpose with adequate provision for spectators • Avoid providing local level facilities due to inability to meet demands and generate economies of scale from larger facilities Sport land is connected to active transport networks through footpaths and surface of a public transport stand cycleways external to the park, and within walking distance of a public transport stop The design of sport land considers the impact of traffic, noise and light impacts of sporting activity on sensitive land uses and provides vegetation and informal open space buffers to minimise such impacts Clubhouse design and scale is developed in accordance with the classification of the facility Permanent storage facilities are incorporated into future facility design for sport and recreation facilities; Sport land provides sufficient parking in support of the specific sporting code through a combination of on-site and roadside spaces; and Dimensions, access and buffers should consider maintenance needs, service corridors.

-f) Adopt the following desired minimum standards for the development of outdoor sport and recreation facilities:
+d) Adopt the following standards for future provision of sport and recreation land: